 As I evaluate teenage athletes, I notice one startling fact.
 All sport, all ages and all genders will focus on equipment, coaching and trainers, but when it comes to food, everybody slacks off on the meals or nutrition.

 Everything for an athlete is so strict and disciplined.
 From waking up to multiple sessions and then having no social life, there is so much rigid structure.
 Food is the only way to escape — to allow the body to relax, to allow cheating from a very disciplined life.
+For some helpful tips on how to discipline your body by using vape instead of smoking checkout SMOK G-PRIV vape kit.

 This has to change.
 If you want a better muscle and fat structure that ensures you can have the highest level of performance, day in and day out, you need to really get disciplined with food, right from the moment you open your eyes to the end of the day when your tired body hits the bed.